mbryant0/spotify-playlist/README.md

 [ ] Remove miscellaneous files, console.logs, and boilerplate...

-[ ] Deploy application on Heroku so that everyone can use it!

 ### Stretch Goals

-[ ] Add additional genres [ ] Add the green color to list of Bootstrap theme colors for reusability
+[ ] Add the green color to list of Bootstrap theme colors for reusability